docpad-archive/documentation/01-start/troubleshoot.html.md

 ## Common Problems

+### I'm getting "EMFILE, too many open files"
+As node.js is like an octopus, able to do many things at the same time, sometimes node.js will always try to do too many things than the operating system will let it.
+In which case, you can increase the amount of files allowed at the same time by running `ulimit -n 8192` in your terminal.

 ### I'm getting permission errors when installing things
 Chances are this isn't a problem within DocPad, but rather one of your node/npm installation.
 Run the following in Terminal, once done, try your original action again: